TechLabs-Aachen/react-workshop/README.md

 it.
 For example, we can control how things are rendered for the user.
 This could be really usefull to create interesting website.
 Check it out in the chapter about [Rendering](./react-basics/rendering/rendering.md).

+If you reached this point, you should pretty much have a good understanding of the way react takes a component and makes HTML out of it.
+However, I promised that react is actually about State management and that changes to the State would *magically* apply changes to our components.
+For this we will first introduce the concept of [Hooks](./react-basics/hooks/hooks.md).